-In August, 1992 the Chameleon Caravan careened across the country.
+In August, 1992 the Recession Recess Tour careened across the country.
 One stop that year was in Washington state where Jimmy was interviewed on KIRO Radio by entertainment editor Terry Rose.
 The lengthy discussion covered a variety of topics, particularly touring.

 KIRO: "Growing older but not up."
 You epitomize that, you've done it for 25 years with your music.
 You've given people youth and joy and verve...is it time to move on?

 JB: No, I like what I'm doing.
 I have a great summer job and there are plenty of things I love to do; from films to making records, to producing records.
 But what I really love is to perform live.
 I don't do it as much, part of my touring schedule has diminished, but I'll always work.
 I may do fewer dates or take a year off.
 It's been 25 years and as much fun as it's been, the road is still really a grind.
 I'm at a point now where I can pick and choose what I want to do.
 I don't see it as moving on, I see it as a point where I have options.